Weather Blog: Severe weather risk limited overnight. - NewsBreak

 Weather Blog: Severe weather risk limited overnight.

-Further south into our region: Strong wind aloft along a cold front will set off thunderstorms over Kansas late this afternoon.
-As those storms arrive into our state late tonight, the strong wind aloft will have lifted out of the region.
+Further south into our region: Strong wind aloft along a cold front will set off thunderstorms over Kansas late Wednesday afternoon.
+As those storms arrive into Arkansas Wednesday night, the strong wind aloft will have lifted out of the region.
 Moderate wind aloft could still drive a few gusty thunderstorms along with brief heavy downpours during the overnight period.

-Numerous showers and thunderstorms will traverse across the western Arkansas region from Midnight through 7 A.M.
+Numerous showers and thunderstorms will traverse across the western Arkansas region from Midnight through 7 a.m.
 Thursday.
-Some of you will see decent rainfall amounts.
+Some will see decent rainfall amounts.
 On average I expect 1/2 to 1 inch of rainfall.
 The rain will head south of the region tomorrow then return north again for a second shot on Friday.
 Heavy downpours will be possible with that round as well.

-Chief meteorologist Dan Skoff will be here this afternoon and this evening monitoring the weather and will send any necessary updates.
-I will see you Thursday morning as we track these showers and thunderstorm through our area.Copyright 2021 Nexstar Media Inc. All rights reserved.
+Chief meteorologist Dan Skoff will be monitoring Wednesday’s weather and will send any necessary updates.
+We’ll see you Thursday morning as we track these showers and thunderstorm through our area.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KNWA FOX24.